 10-03-01 Update: we’re keeping an eye on EBD’s offerings for the upcoming year, but you have any more recent or more accurate information, don’t hesitate to drop us a note!
 Many have inquired as to the legal differences between the US and Europe.
 There are some significant differences, such as tort and injury claims, and how these may directly impact medical care.
 In the US, medical claims for injury are often settled separately.
 For example, in the US there are categories of legal assistance that are directly related to health care through legal actions, specifically for injuries, separate from medical malpractice.
-Automobile and truck injuries are a good example, where there is a separate market place in the America for US truck accident lawyers, even though the funds recovered may be applied to medical needs.
+Automobile and truck injuries are a good example in Texas, where there is a separate market place for TX truck accident lawyers, even though the funds recovered may be applied to medical needs.
 There are significant overlaps for road injuries, and even injuries occurring from mass transit accidents, but this is probably true for most personal injury cases.
 In the US, litigation can benefit the injured parties directly.
 In addition, certain directly medical legal issues, such as mesothelioma and asbestos injuries are probably not germane to this discussion because the differences are so huge.
 Refer to the guidelines for more info on how to compare European vs US legal aspects of medical issues.
 The principles are very often congruous while the process may be significantly different.
 Our focus is medical, not legal, in spite of the many overlaps.

 BIO-Europe Spring 2010 begins one week from now (March 8-10, 2010), at the CCIB (Centre Convencions International Barcelona).
 In addition to empowering partnerships and developing life science business models, the topics cover a wide range of business-focused directed discussions, mainly in the bio-pharma fields.